All Episodes

 I think they'd impeach Trump because they didn't like the way he eats a hamburger.

-So it's to me that was all of it's irrelevant.
+So to me, all of it's irrelevant.

-Well, I mean, everything that was put forward there was just politically put together and it just wasn't fair, and it wasn't true a lot of it.
+Well, I mean, everything that was put forward there was just politically put together, and it just wasn't fair, and it wasn't true, a lot of it.

-That but I I wonder about the constitutionality of that.
+I wonder about the constitutionality of that.

-Uh New York is investigating Donald Trump.
+New York is investigating Donald Trump.

-Then, of course, then the chain of command went to Nancy Pelosi, whose charge it is to secure the Capitol, and Muriel Bowser, whose jurisdiction it is in, and they both rejected what Donald Trump offered them.
+Then, of course, then the chain of command went to Nancy Pelosi, whose charge it is to secure the Capitol, and Muriel Bowser, whose jurisdiction it is in.

 Had they taken the 20,000 troops and brought them in as the Capitol Police Chief begged for six separate times, then January 6th never would have happened.